 In the past year I have been wearing long rip-stop hiking pants made of nylon, polyester, or polyamide, that zip apart at the knee into shorts, and I’m having great success with them.
 They dry quickly and fold down into a very small size in my suitcase.
-I truly love traveling with these pants and have given up carrying my heavy cotton shorts.
+I truly love traveling with these pants.

-Typically, before you leave home you will have an itinerary for your travel while you’re at your destination.
+Typically, you will have an itinerary for travel at your destination.
 Pack enough daytime gear for 2-3 days and plan to rinse out items at night if you’re taking microfibers or other artificial fabrics.
-I usually pack one pair of long pants, one pair of shorts and 3 shirts for a weeklong trip.
+I usually pack one pair of long pants, one pair of shorts and 3 shirts for a week-long trip.

 If you will be doing any formal dining or attending a concert or show in the evening, then pack one set of more formal clothing.
 A nice button-down shirt with a collar and a pair of trousers is all that a man will need.
 Women like to take more clothes, but I strongly recommend only one dressy outfit for women, too.
 Wear it more than once, if needed.

 Two things I never pack: a blazer and jeans.
 They’re heavy, take up considerable space in your suitcase and are difficult to launder, so leave them at home.